Death Valley National Park is known for its many superlatives:

 This 9-mile scenic drive is one of my favorite parts of Death Valley.

 The hues of purple, green, pink and red colors throughout Artist’s Drive are caused by oxidation of metals such as iron and copper.
-It’s a fairly popular spot among photographers and one of the most amazing things to do in Death Valley if you want to snap a cool shot!
+It’s an unmissable stop on your Death Valley itinerary and one of the most amazing things to do in Death Valley if you want to snap a cool shot!

 The lowest point in the United States, Badwater Basin lies 282 feet below sea level and is located on the southern tip of the Death Valley National Park.